DSprtn/GTFO_VR_Plugin/README.md

 Grab the newest version from here! https://github.com/DSprtn/GTFO_VR_Plugin/releases

-DISCLAIMER: This is still an early release - Things might not always be up to par.
 Try to get used to the game in Non-VR mode first before using!

-!!!Lower your render resolution and in-game settings, GTFO VR is a BIG resource hog!!!

 ## Installation: